-Action # Title Description Total Funds Contributing 3.1 Collaborative Curriculum Development Curriculum Advisory Committee will continue to explore available science curriculum with final selection process taking place in the next school year. \$0.00 No 3.2 EL Coordinator Continue EL coordinator working with classroom teachers to collaborate on intervention strategies and language acquisition strategies - Maintain or increase CELDT reclassification rate of 15% \$0.00 Yes 3.3 Intervention Teacher Continue Intervention Specialist to improve achievement in Math and Language Arts - both one on one and in small groups \$22,990.00 Yes
+Action # Title Description Total Funds Contributing 3.1 Collaborative Curriculum Development Curriculum Advisory Committee will continue to explore available science curriculum with final selection process taking place in the next school year. \$0.00 No 3.2 EL Coordinator Continue EL coordinator working with classroom teachers to collaborate on intervention strategies and language acquisition strategies - Maintain or increase ELPAC reclassification rate of 5%.
+Due to our small EL population we do not publish our reclassification rates as confidentiality is important. \$0.00 Yes 3.3 Intervention Teacher Continue Intervention Specialist to improve achievement in Math and Language Arts - both one on one and in small groups \$24,537.00 Yes

-Action # Title Description Total Funds Contributing 3.4 Reading Teacher Continue program for Reading Teacher working with small groups to improve reading skills \$20,283.00 Yes 3.5 Highly Qualified Teaching Staff Maintain Highly Qualified Teachers \$965,592.00 No 3.6 Classroom Instructional Assistants Maintain level of Instructional Assistants staff for classroom support \$108,241.00 No 3.7 Resource Specialist (RSP) Teacher Maintain level of Pupil services for students not meeting grade level standards including support for students with disabilities \$145,265.00 No 3.8 Free and Reduced Lunch Subsidy District subsidizes Free and Reduced Lunches for all eligible students \$0.00 Yes
+Action # Title Description Total Funds Contributing 3.4 Reading Teacher Continue program for Reading Teacher working with small groups to \$21,746.00 Yes 3.4 improve reading skills φ21,140.00 3.5 Highly Qualified Teaching Staff Maintain Highly Qualified Teachers \$1,037,294.00 No 3.6 Classroom Instructional Assistants Maintain level of Instructional Assistants staff for classroom support \$126,663.00 No 3.7 Resource Specialist (RSP) Teacher Maintain level of Pupil services for students not meeting grade level standards including support for students with disabilities \$155,739.00 No 3.8 \$0.00

+An analysis of how this goal was carried out in the previous year.
 A description of any substantive differences in planned actions and actual implementation of these actions.